 Caring for Our Children: Methods of Supervision of Children — The mission of the National Resource Center (NRC) for Health and Safety in Child Care and Early Education is to promote health and safety in out-of-home child care settings throughout the nation.
 It provides health and safety resources including training curricula, national standards, and regulations for parents, child care providers, regulators, and child care health consultants.
 This set of standards discusses some of the best practices of active and positive supervision of children.

 Was your child injured or killed because of a caregiver’s negligence?
 You may be entitled to economic, non-economic, and punitive damages.

-Emanuel Balams is a father and an Atlanta negligent child supervision attorney who aggressively pursues justice for every client he represents.
-Balams Law Group helps parents and families all over the greater Atlanta area, including such communities as Marietta, Dunwoody, College Park, Roswell, Alpharetta, Forest Park, Milton, Decatur, East Point, Lawrenceville, Duluth, Sandy Springs, Norcross, Riverdale, Johns Creek, and Smyrna.
+ReShea Balams is a father and an Atlanta negligent child supervision attorney who aggressively pursues justice for every client she represents.
+The Balams Firm helps parents and families all over the greater Atlanta area, including such communities as Marietta, Dunwoody, College Park, Roswell, Alpharetta, Forest Park, Milton, Decatur, East Point, Lawrenceville, Duluth, Sandy Springs, Norcross, Riverdale, Johns Creek, and Smyrna.

 Our firm represents clients on a contingency fee basis so you do not have to pay us anything unless we get you a financial award.
 She can review your case and answer all of your legal questions as soon you call (404) 445-2005 to schedule a free, no obligation consultation.